 Even though I enjoy the general lawn care, I realized there were a few things I couldn’t do as well on my own.
 For example, when we moved into our house, the lawn was in desperate need of weed control, fertilizer, and other lawn care goodies.

-So being the frugal homeowner, I drove to our neighborhood Lowe’s and bought 3 bottles of weed & feed (for approximately $45), and proceeded to follow the directions.
 I attached the weed spray to my hose and sprayed it evenly on my lawn.
-Then I waited a few days.
+Then, I waited for a few days.
 Nothing.
 We were still running a dandelion farm.

 About two weeks after the second application, I saw a landscaping truck at our neighbor’s house across the street.
 I flagged down the guy in charge (Bill) and asked him for a quote and some advice for my lawn.